 Outstanding communication and interpersonal skills

-Interpersonal and writing communication
+Written and interpersonal communication

 More Resume Examples for the Next Step in Your Fitness & Nutrition Resume Career